-It’s possible that this war is yet future.
+It’s possible that the complete fulfillment of this war is yet future.
 If it is future, it would seem that this war might pave the way for the destruction of Damascus, Syria (Isaiah 17), or vice versa.
-They seem to share several conspirators and may be basically coincident battles.
+They seem to share several conspirators.
+Additionally, both prophecies contain a plea to God to drive the enemies away like chaff, or tumbleweed, before the wind (Isaiah 17:13; Psalm 83:13).
 Logically, Psalm 83 in co-ordination with Isaiah 17 would seem to pave the way for the Gog/Magog War of Ezekiel 38-39.
 I don’t believe it can be ruled out that the 3 wars might chase each other rather quickly, or be close to simultaneous (part of one larger picture).
 An interesting detail noted in Obadiah is that it places the battle against Edom (included in Psalm 83) near the Day of the Lord – “For the day of the Lord is near upon all the nations.
 As you have done, it shall be done to you; your deeds shall return on your own head.”
 (Obad 1:15).
 Near, but not ON.
-The Ezekiel 38-39 war seems to start the Day of the Lord, so this war may be right in front of it.
+The Ezekiel 38-39 war seems to occur on the brink of the Day of the Lord, so Psalm 83 may be right in front of it.

 The timeline for these battles is not given in the Bible, nor does it specifically detail how they occur.
 In Obadiah, the prophet details God’s judgment against Edom (Southern Jordan/Palestine) which is likely part of the Psalm 83 battle (Edom is also mentioned there).
 The interesting detail added in Obadiah is that it places it near the Day of the Lord – “For the day of the Lord is near upon all the nations.
 As you have done, it shall be done to you; your deeds shall return on your own head.”
 (Obad 1:15).